Tornadoes in the United States

 Tornadoes may be formed out of season, especially during the months of hurricane season in the Gulf Coast states and Southeastern states.
 Because these areas are prone to hurricanes, they may be struck with tornadoes that are spawned from hurricanes.
 Tornadoes are most likely to form in the right-front quadrant of the hurricane, but can also form in rain bands associated with the storm.
 This is caused by the large amount of vertical wind shear to the right of the storm.
 Tornadoes are also spawned from U.S. hurricanes due to the moistness of the air at the landfall of the storm, which makes conditions favorable for a supercell storm to develop within the hurricane.
+Inside thunderclouds, warm, humid air rises, while cool air falls--along with rain or hail.
+These conditions can cause spinning air currents inside the cloud.
+Although the spinning currents start out horizontal, they can turn vertical and drop down from the cloud--becoming a tornado.

 Regional activity

 Tornadoes have been documented in every U.S. state (not including the non-state territories of Guam, the Virgin Islands, American Samoa, and Puerto Rico) at least once since 1950, although some regions and states are hit by tornadoes far more than others.
-For example, the average number of tornadoes to hit the states of Alaska, Rhode Island, and Vermont is less than one, while the state of Oklahoma receives an average of 52 tornadoes per year, and the state of Texas is hit with 126 tornadoes in an average year.
-The state with the most tornadoes per unit area is Florida, though most are weak tornadoes of EF0 or EF1 intensity.
+For example, the average number of tornadoes to hit the states of California, Oregon, and Nevada is less than one, while the state of Oklahoma receives an average of 52 tornadoes per year, and the state of Texas is hit with an average of 126 tornadoes per year.
+The state with the most tornadoes per unit area is Florida; though many are not tornadoes rated in the highest categories of intensity, they are strong enough to cause death or severe property damage.
 A number of Florida's tornadoes occur along the edge of hurricanes that strike the state.
-The state with the highest number of strong tornadoes per unit area is Oklahoma.
-States such as Oklahoma and Kansas have much lower population densities than Florida, so tornadoes may go unreported.
+The state with the highest number of strong tornadoes per unit area is Oklahoma, with the state's Cleveland County having the most tornadoes per square mile.
+States such as Oklahoma and Kansas have lower population densities, so tornadoes in those states, while severe, may cause somewhat less property damage.